 For some men, a conversation with a nurse practitioner trained in sex therapy might help lessen concerns about premature ejaculation.
 Some basic facts about premature ejaculation include:

-Occasional premature ejaculation is normal and that the average time from the beginning of intercourse to ejaculation is about five minutes.
+Occasional premature ejaculation is normal and the average time from the beginning of intercourse to ejaculation is about five minutes.

 Psychological factors that might play a role in premature ejaculation include: